Innovation

 Better resurfacing

-Thin concrete overlays, measuring 2 inches to 4 inches thick, were created by engineers of the American Concrete Pavement Association to provide a cost-effective alternative to thin flexible pavements, which typically last about 10 years.
+Concrete overlays as thin as 2 inches, were created by engineers of the American Concrete Pavement Association to provide a cost-effective alternative to thin flexible pavements, which typically last about 10 years.

 Funny thing, though— concrete overlays typically outlast the competition, as well as exceed their life expectancy.
 The result?
 Some of the earliest and thinnest concrete overlays, placed in the early 1980’s, were carrying traffic for nearly 20 years— more than twice their engineered design life.